mugstrasbourg/WindowsAppStudio.Convert.Xamarin/README.md

 - launch the .sln file (with Visual Studio on Windows)
 - add the nuget "WindowsAppStudio.Convert.Xamarin" (available on nuget.org).
 The Xamarin files are now created!
-- go launch the .Xamarin folder and launch the .Xamarin.sln file
+- go to the .Xamarin folder and launch the .Xamarin.sln file
 - restore Nuget packages
 - unload the "...(portable)" project
 - reload the "...(portable)" project